info-com/zenya-api-docs/source/classify-url.rst

 that the specified URL is blocked by robots.txt_, a 400 error will be returned to the user with an error message indicating same.

+The Classify URL call also requires that the URL being examined must adhere to a content-type and content-length standard.
+The ``Content-type`` header for the URL must be one of the following: ``text/plain``, ``text/html``, ``text/xhtml``, ``application/xhtml+xml``, ``text/xml``, ``application/xml``.
+The ``Content-length`` header must present a value less than or equal to 256000 bytes.

+The response from the POST call should include a 201 HTTP Status-Code (:rfc:`2616#section-10.2.2`) as well as a "result_uri" pointing to the result set.
+If the result set is not yet completed, the GET call will return a 202 HTTP Status-Code (:rfc:`2616#section-10.2.3`).

+An optional ``async`` parameter can be used to create a blocking call when set to ``false``.
+In this case, the results from the POST will be the same as the results that would have been retrieved from the GET on a completed result set.

 Resource URL
 ^^^^^^^^^^^^
 :api_url:`classify/url`